E-mail Form

 Adhesive capsulitis - aftercare; Frozen shoulder syndrome - aftercare; Pericapsulitis - aftercare; Stiff shoulder - aftercare; Shoulder pain - frozen shoulder

-A frozen shoulder is shoulder pain that leads to stiffness of your shoulder.
-Often the pain and stiffness are present all the time.
+A frozen shoulder causes shoulder pain that leads to stiffness of your shoulder.
+Often the pain and stiffness are present all the time and can worsen before they get better.

 More About Your Injury